horizons83/Mileston3-Slimming-Gusto/TESTING.md

    * Search bar invites users to search for recipes.
    * category cards provide links to recipes in each category.
 2. **As an Owner I want the User to be able to easily navigate the site via navigation links.**
-   * Nav bar provided for large devices and nav slide menu for devices upto 992px
+   * Nav bar provided for large devices and nav slide menu for devices up to 992px
    * Nav is available on all pages except 404 error page.
    * Font icons on larger devices add extra visual indication.
 3. **As an Owner I want users to be able to register to the site to access all features.**
    * Registration page is provided for users to sign up.
    * Placeholder text is used to instruct user on requirements for username and password.
    * link is provided for users already registered to go to log in page.
-   * Seperate log in page provided for registered users to sign in.
+   * Separate log in page provided for registered users to sign in.
 4. **As an Owner I want users to be able to add recipes to the site to build database and share with others.**
    * My Recipes page has Add Recipe button.
    * Add Recipe link is provided in Nav bar.
-   * Add Recipe form is straight forward and contains all inputs and relevent information needed to add recipe to database.
+   * Add Recipe form is straight forward and contains all inputs and relevant information needed to add recipe to database.
 5. **As an Owner I want users to be able to be able to see,edit and delete any recipes they have added.**
    * My Recipes page lists all recipes added by user by title which when clicked reveal recipe description with buttons to see recipe, edit and delete.
    * Recipe page displays recipe image, info, description, ingredients and method.